WAM2layers/WAM2layers/README.md

 ## Input data format
 The backtracking code makes several assumptions about the incoming data.
-We use the term pre-processing for anything that's done to convert raw input data to the format that is supported by WAM-2layers, i.e.
+We use the term pre-processing for anything that's done to convert raw input data to the format that is supported by WAM-2layers.
+The final input data into the tracking should have the following characteristics.

 - Data should be stored in netcdf files, one file per day.
 - The file should contain the following variables: